-Programs may be misclassifying RAS patients as having BOS.
-The lung transplant community recognizes this new phenotype of chronic lung rejection and has asked UNOS how to report RAS or CLAD generally.^{1, 2,3,4,5} This data would provide a more complete picture of lung transplant outcomes and help to inform future policy and other projects.
-Another issue is that there is subjectivity around BOS reporting.3 The OPTN simply collects the BOS grade the clinician diagnoses the patient with, as well as forced expiratory volume in one second (FEV1).
-The TRF does not collect other objective clinical parameters that inform diagnosis of BOS.
-There also may be some subjectivity in the way the data is asked.
-The TIEDI form is not programmed to calculate BOS by the relevant clinical parameters reported.
+CLAD is a broader, more contemporary definition of post-transplant lung dysfunction, encompassing both obstructive and restrictive chronic lung rejection.2 Restrictive allograft syndrome (RAS) is a recently described phenotype of CLAD that represents restrictive physiologic change rather than the progressive obstructive physiologic change seen in BOS.
+The Committee is concerned that programs may be misclassifying RAS patients as having BOS based on the current TRF.
+The lung transplant community recognizes this new phenotype of chronic lung rejection and has asked UNOS how to report RAS or CLAD generally.^{1,3,4,5,6} Another issue is that BOS reporting is subject to error since reported information is not a reliably measured parameter and may not be readily available for data entry by personnel.3 The OPTN simply collects the patient's BOS grade diagnosed by the clinician and the forced expiratory volume in one second (FEV1) as reported by the transplant program.
+The TRF does not collect other additional objective clinical parameters that support a diagnosis of BOS.
+There also may be some subjectivity in the way the data is collected.
+Finally, the TIEDI form is not programmed to calculate the presence of BOS or BOS stage since all relevant clinical parameters are not reported.